Athaa29/stats-leveling/README.md

-# Player Status Window

-A simple web-based **Player Status Window** where users can generate random character stats, go on XP hunts, level up, and upgrade skills.
+# Stats Leveling A simple web-based **Stats Leveling** where users can generate random character stats, go on XP hunts, level up, and upgrade skills.
 The interface is designed for an immersive experience with an interactive character creation process.

 ## Features